MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-3-mamca.md

 - FocusArea_Apps_AppManagement
 ---

-# Microsoft Entra Conditional Access with Microsoft Edge for Business
+# Microsoft Entra conditional access with Microsoft Edge for Business

 The modern security perimeter extends beyond an organization's network perimeter to include user and device identity.
 Organizations now use identity-driven signals as part of their access control decisions.
-Microsoft Entra Conditional Access brings signals together, to make decisions, and enforce organizational policies.
+Microsoft Entra conditional access brings signals together to help enforce organizational policies.
 It's Microsoft's Zero Trust policy engine that takes signals from various sources into account when enforcing policy decisions.

-Conditional Access policies at their simplest are if-then statements; if a user wants to access a resource, then they must complete an action.
-For example, if a user wants to access an application or service like Microsoft 365, then they must perform multifactor authentication to gain access.
+Conditional access policies at their simplest include *if-then* statements.
+If a user wants to access a resource, then they must complete an action.
+For example, if a user wants to access an application or service such as Microsoft 365, then they must perform multifactor authentication to gain access.

-These signals include:
+Identity-driven signals may include:

 - User or group membership
 - IP Location information
-- Device Compliance
+- Device compliance
 - Application
 - Real-time and calculated risk detection

 :::image type="content" alt-text="Conditional Access Policy Decision Making.." source="./media/securing-data-edge-for-business/securing_data_edge_for_businessCA.png" lightbox="./media/securing-data-edge-for-business/securing_data_edge_for_businessCA.png":::

-Conditional Access is enforced after initial authentication is completed.
+Conditional access is enforced after initial authentication is completed.
 It isn't intended to be an organization's frontline of defense for scenarios like denial-of-service (DoS) attacks, but it can use signals from these events to determine access.

-**Conditional Access Compliance**
+## Conditional access compliance

 Protecting your organizational data involves preventing data loss.
-Data Loss Prevention (DLP) is effective only when your organizational data cannot be accessed from any unprotected system or device.
-App Protection Policies can be used with Conditional Access to ensure that these policies are not only supported but also enforced in a client application before granting access to protected resources, such as organizational data.
+Data Loss Prevention (DLP) is effective only when your organizational data can't be accessed from any unprotected system or device.
+App protection policies can be used with conditional access (CA) to ensure that these policies aren't only supported but also enforced in a client application before granting access to protected resources, such as organizational data.
 This approach allows end-users with personal Windows devices to use APP-managed applications, including Microsoft Edge for Business, to access Microsoft Entra resources without the need for full management of their personal device.

 This MAM service syncs compliance state per user, per app, and per device to the Microsoft Entra CA service.
 This includes the threat information received from the Mobile Threat Defense (MTD) vendors.

-Secure your Microsoft Edge for Business with Microsoft Entra Conditional Access Policies.
+Secure your Microsoft Edge for Business with Microsoft Entra conditional access policies by using the following steps.

-In this scenario, you will create a conditional access policy using Microsoft Intune.
-To create the policy, we need to perform the following steps:
+In this scenario, you'll create a conditional access policy using Microsoft Intune.
+To create the policy, you must perform the following steps:

 1. Navigate to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).